araalinetworks/api/doc/source/araalipolicy.rst

 Araali baselines your application communication and presents them as an identity-based policy recommendation which can then be accepted and converted to policy.
 This means no handwriting policies, everything is automatically discovered.
 Once these policies are accepted, they can also be enforced, which means only whitelisted communication will be allowed and the rest will be dropped.

 Policies can be accepted per application using Araali UI or APIs.
-This works well for small to medium-sized applications.
+This works well for small to medium-sized applications but might seem tedious for a very large app.
 Araali allows the option to automate the acceptance of policies by leveraging templates.
-Templates are generally repeating patterns that you see in an application.
+Templates are generally repeating patterns of communication seen in an application.
 Some of the examples could be

    a.
 Backend talking to Databases
    b.
 K8s nodes talking to control plane service